-There is an important emphasis in federal financial aid regulations that could cause your grants and work study to be reduced if you enroll in ineligible coursework.
-Starting in the Fall 2023 semester, only courses that count toward your program of study (your declared major) can be counted toward enrollment status to determine eligibility for federal and most state financial aid programs.
-For a course to be counted toward enrollment status for financial aid, it must be part of your Course Program of Study (CPOS) or be necessary to help you earn the total units required to complete your degree.
-Not paying attention to this rule could affect your full-time enrollment status and ultimately your financial aid awards.
+There is an important emphasis in federal financial aid regulations that could cause your federal aid to be reduced if you enroll in ineligible coursework.
+Starting in the Fall 2023 semester, only courses that count toward your program of study (your declared major) can be counted toward enrollment status to determine eligibility for federal financial aid programs.
+For a course to be counted toward enrollment status for federal aid, it must be part of your Course Program of Study (CPOS) or be necessary to help you earn the total units required to complete your degree.
+Not paying attention to this rule could affect your full-time enrollment status and ultimately your federal aid awards.

 Why Is This Important

 A program of study consists of courses required to complete a degree, inclusive of required coursework within the major/degree.
 The specific courses for a student are identified through IVC's degree evaluation tool (DegreeWorks).

-Starting in the Fall 2023 semester, taking classes that are not in your Course Program of Study for your officially declared major may result in a reduction to your overall financial aid package.
+Starting in the Fall 2023 semester, taking classes that are not in your Course Program of Study for your officially declared major may result in a reduction to your federal financial aid.

 What Types of Aid are Affected by CPOS?

-Disbursement of most financial aid programs (i.e., Pell Grant, SEOG, Work-Study, Cal Grant and Student Success Completion Grant) is based on coursework that counts toward the program of study.
+Disbursement of federal financial aid programs (i.e., Pell Grant, SEOG, and Work-Study) is based on coursework that counts toward the program of study.
 State aid like Cal Grant and the California College Promise Grant (CCPG), which waives course fees for eligible California residents, is not subject to the same regulatory restrictions.

 Make it Count! – Utilize IVC's Counseling Services

 As a student, counselors are available to you to assist with discussing your short-term and long-term educational goals, the best degree fit for you at IVC, and planning your courses each term to help you complete your declared degree as efficiently and effectively as possible.

 Officially Declare Your Major